Theatre Education, MFA

 Three letters of recommendation: one letter of recommendation should come from a colleague or mentor who has some experience in theatre or a related field.
 This can be at the professional, college, K-12 or community level.

-Official transcripts from all post-secondary institutions attended (whether or not a degree was granted)
+Official transcripts of all undergraduate and graduate work from each institution attended, including any transcripts from MUW (whether or not a degree was granted)